|Course coordinator(s)||dr. ir. S Isken|

 - judge new innovations on their sustainability and business merits;

 - apply the circular economy principles to a process or product chain.

 Follow online 5 MOOC's on a.
 Biorefinery: from biomass to building blocks of biobased products; b. catalytic conversions for biobased chemicals and products; c.
 From Fossil Resources to Biomass: a buisness and economic perspective; d.
-Circular Economy: an interdisciplinary approach including the final examination and complete a capstone project (Capstone chemistry and technology for sustainability).
+Circular Economy: an interdisciplinary approach including the final examination and e. complete a capstone project (Capstone chemistry and technology for sustainability).

 Digital interim examination at the end of each MOOC and report, presentation and final oral examination at the end of the capstone project.
 All part have to be passed.
 The final mark is the average of the marks for the capstone report, presentation and examination.

 Digital MOOC material available via edeX; see https://www.wur.nl/en/Education-Programmes/online-education/MOOC/MicroMasters.htm.